 Grand Canyon Backpacking Trips

+Backpacking trips in Grand Canyon National Park should be on every adventurous traveler's life list!
 Whether it's for an overnight hike or a week-long expedition, backpacking into the Grand Canyon is one experience you'll never forget!
-We employ expert hiking guides and provide top-of-the-line gear, exceptional meals, local transportation, and an absolute commitment to fun, safety and comfort.
+At Wildland Trekking we employ expert hiking guides and provide top-of-the-line gear, exceptional meals, local transportation, and an absolute commitment to fun, safety and comfort.

 Top Grand Canyon Backpacking Tours

 Important Things to Know About Backpacking the Grand Canyon

 The Grand Canyon offers willing adventurers some of the best hiking and trekking experiences in the world.
 It's an extremely unique environment for many reasons.
 First you're hiking down into the Canyon, as opposed to up in the mountains (which people more accustomed to.)
 Second, the Grand Canyon is an arid desert where water is a precious and scarce resource, and temperatures in the summer can be 110+ degrees in the shade (see information on Grand Canyon heat).
 In winter the trails can be icy requiring hiking crampons.
 Finally, the canyon walls are sheer and staying on route is critical.
 Bottom line if you're going to join a guided backpacking trip, the Grand Canyon is an excellent place to do it.